 Although millions of people suffer from substance use disorders, only a small percentage of them receive addiction treatment.
-According to the Substance Abuse and Mental Health Services Administration, 20.4 million Americans had a substance use disorder in 2019, but only 2.1 million received any substance use treatment for alcohol or illicit drug use in the same year.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 20.4 million Americans had a substance use disorder in 2019, but only 2.1 million received any substance use treatment for alcohol or illicit drug use in the same year.

 Substance use treatment, such as rehabilitation, is designed to provide a safe environment for people to address problems associated with their use of alcohol or drugs, including medical problems related to substance abuse.
 To be effective, individuals should participate in a substance abuse treatment program for at least 90 days, according to the National Institute on Drug Abuse.
 However, the entire period doesn’t need to be spent in a residential facility.
 Oftentimes, an individual may begin inpatient treatment and then transition to an outpatient treatment program to manage their disorder and continue the treatment process.